bineetsinghchawla/predictive-Analytics/README.md

 apollo_stock_forecasting.ipynb

 Notes
 Keep CIA_3.csv in the same folder as the notebook (repo root), otherwise the notebook file path will break.

-Start Jupyter

-jupyter notebook

-Open and run

-apollo_stock_forecasting.ipynb

-Notes

-Keep CIA_3.csv in the same folder as the notebook (repo root), otherwise the notebook file path will break.